 "Once our eyes adjusted, we saw several nearby stars," Runner added.
 "We assumed it was a star cluster, and it kind of looks similar to where the map says we are."

 Mouse clapped her hands together and smiled, "Congratulations.
-We know where we are by knowing where we've been.
-That's how you navigate when in uncharted space from warp."
+We know where we are by knowing where we've been."

 "So what now?"
 Argus asked.